bdulac/bdulac.github.io/_posts/2014-10-28-web-components-polymer.md

 On a software engineering point of view, the step could be a real revolution: information provided by the Web server could have a same structure for a Web browser and for any software client.
 HTML would really look like an XML document, except for the head imports.
 </p>
 <p>
 What will make the real success of Web components is the behavior of software giants.
-And with <em>Polymer</em>, Googles seems to be seriously involved.
+And with <em>Polymer</em>, Google seems to be seriously involved.
 Could it be a serious move to use Web standards in replacement of any Android API challenged by the <a href="http://www.google.fr/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CCEQFjAA&url=http%3A%2F%2Fen.wikipedia.org%2Fwiki%2FOracle_v._Google&ei=GoNPVJr-KIfeaM69gsgJ&usg=AFQjCNGcs0490Akq-aklYP09IHZlns9imA&bvm=bv.77880786,d.d2s">Oracle lawsuit</a> ?
 Perhaps the end of the mobile native / Web apps dichotomy ?
 Is it a dream ?
 Still a long way to go for involved engineers, but so many promises...
 </p>